-- (1) There is hereby created, within the department of law, the peace officer standards and training board, referred to in this part 3 as the "P.O.S.T. board". - (2) The P.O.S.T. board shall exercise its powers and perform its duties and functions under the department of law as if transferred to the department by a type 2 transfer, as such transfer is defined in the "administrative organization act of 1968", article 1 of this title. - (3) The P.O.S.T. board shall consist of twenty members.
+- (1) There is hereby created, within the department of law, the peace officers standards and training board, referred to in this part 3 as the "P.O.S.T. board". - (2) The P.O.S.T. board shall exercise its powers and perform its duties and functions under the department of law as if transferred to the department by a type 2 transfer, as such transfer is defined in the "Administrative Organization Act of 1968", article 1 of this title. - (3) The P.O.S.T. board shall consist of twenty members.
 The chairperson of the P.O.S.T. board shall be the attorney general, and the board shall annually elect from its members a vice-chairperson.
-The other members shall be the special agent in charge of the Denver division of the federal bureau of investigation, the executive director of the department of public safety, one local government representative, six active chiefs of police from municipalities of this state, six active sheriffs from counties of this state, three active peace officers with a rank of sergeant or below, and one lay member.
+The other members shall be the special agent in charge of the Denver division of the federal bureau of investigation, the executive director of the department of public safety, one local government representative, six active chiefs of police from municipalities of this state or institutions of higher education, six active sheriffs from counties of this state, three active peace officers with a rank of sergeant or below, and one lay member.
 The governor shall appoint the chiefs of police, sheriffs, peace officers, the lay member, and the local government representative as members of the board for terms of three years per appointment.
 If any chief of police, sheriff, peace officer, lay member, or local government representative vacates such office during the term for which appointed to the P.O.S.T. board, a vacancy on the board shall exist.
-Any vacancy shall be filled by appointment by the governor for the unexpired term. - (4) The members of the P.O.S.T. board shall receive no compensation for their services but may be reimbursed for actual and necessary expenses incurred in the performance of their official duties.

-Source: L. 92: Entire part added, p.
+Any vacancy shall be filled by appointment by the governor for the unexpired term. - (4) The members of the P.O.S.T. board shall receive no compensation for their services but may be reimbursed for actual and necessary expenses incurred in the performance of their official duties. - Source: L. 92: Entire part added, p.
 1093, § 3, effective March 6.
 L. 94: (1) and (3) amended and (4) added, p.
 1727, § 4, effective May 31.
 L. 2003: (3) amended, p.
-1715, § 1, effective May 14.
+1715, § 1, effective May 14, L. 2008: (3) amended, p.
+89, § 12, effective March 18.